All Episodes

 We think that's a legitimate movement of Republicans on this.

-And if they think that, it means that uh they also have to believe that Republicans were sitting it out at Republicans' worst day and they're not voting, or they're not going to vote Republican or what have you, but now they get closer to the election and they realize, gosh, am I really gonna do this?
+And if they think that, it means that they also have to believe that Republicans were sitting it out, that Republicans were saying they're not voting or they're not going to vote Republican or what have you.

-Uh there is a theory, by the way, that some people hold that these previous polls were valid, that they're pretty accurate, and the uh what they reflect is that Republicans just who were mad about whatever number of things just vetted to the polsters.
+There is a theory, by the way, that some people hold that these previous polls were valid, that they're pretty accurate.

-But now, as we near the uh moment of truth, if you will, known as the election, those same people, you've heard the phrase the base, the GOP base is coming home.
+But now, as we near the moment of truth, if you will, known as the election, those same people, you've heard the phrase, the base, the GOP base, is coming home.

 Do I really want these people in charge of my taxes?

-And that's that's being used to explain uh by people who believe the accuracy of the polls, uh the tightening that occurred in the three major polls that were announced on Sunday.
+And that's being used to explain by people who believe the accuracy of the polls, the tightening that occurred in the three major polls that were announced on Sunday.

 Yes, having more fun than a human being should be allowed to have.